Australians sold more than 90 million used goods in 2020.

 A spokesperson for eBay Australia says the site enjoys the same lack of legal responsibility: "As a marketplace that does not hold stock nor sell anything directly, it is the responsibility of the sellers we have on the site to comply with any applicable laws."

-Regardless of legal liability, the ACCC says they expect platforms to take positive steps to actively manage product safety on their sites.
+Regardless of legal liability, the ACCC says they expect platforms to take positive steps to manage product safety on their sites.
 And despite the fact that selling recalled products is not illegal, all three of the online marketplaces we investigated claim to make efforts to prevent the sale of recalled products on their sites.

 The product safety policy adopted by eBay seems to contradict itself.
 On the one hand, it states that items recalled by the manufacturer are prohibited from sale.
 But later down the page it says sellers can list items subject to a recall as long as the items aren't prohibited by law and the listing includes the recall information.